cse442-at-ub/fa24-semesterproject-phreekz/README.md

 Gerard: I worked on nothing before
-Sadeed Rashid: I made a mobile app for Theta Tau Christian Galiatsos: Made a replica of the Atari Rubiks game in ARM Assembly
+Sadeed Rashid: I made a mobile app for Theta Tau Christian Galiatsos: Made a replica of the Atari Rubiks game in ARM Assembly Spencer Login: I worked on an automated greenhouse and a mobile app with React Native with Gordon and Sadeed